CNO Financial Group (CNO)

 The economics of insurers are driven by their balance sheets, where assets (investing the float + premiums receivable) and liabilities (claims to pay) define the fundamentals.
 Interest income and expense should therefore be factored into the definition of profit but taxes - which are largely out of a company’s control - should not.

-In Q3, CNO Financial Group’s pre-tax profit margin was 3%.
-This result was 1.9 percentage points better than the same quarter last year.
+CNO Financial Group’s pre-tax profit margin came in at 9.7% this quarter.
+This result was 11.5 percentage points worse than the same quarter last year.

 8. Earnings Per Share